ankitsilaich/Buildcorner-API/readme.md

 ### models/

 Add the model classes here.
-We are using PDO for the Database.
+We are using NotORM for the Database.

 Example of Base Model:
 models/Base.php

 ```php

 class Base {

 	protected $db;